As Fast As Possible

 The best way to figure out which type of AA (Anti-Aliasing) works the best for you is to simply try every available AA until you find the sweet spot between the image enhancement and tolerable performance sacrifice.
 We’ll go into details for all popular anti-aliasing types to give you a better idea what each of them does.

-If the graphics in your video games are jaggy or suffer from the staircase effect where you can actually see the rough edges instead of a round shape, there are ways to improve it.
+If the graphics in your video games are craggy or suffer from the staircase effect where you can actually see the rough edges instead of a round shape, there are ways to improve it.

-The prominent jaggies appear due to the low resolution, so the most efficient way to get rid of it is by getting a higher resolution monitor.
+The prominent craggies appear due to the low resolution, so the most efficient way to get rid of it is by getting a higher resolution monitor.
 In fact, on a 4K monitor, the image is so crisp and sharp that you most likely won’t even need any sort of AA to improve the picture.

 However, if you can’t afford a new monitor or the new gear required to run the higher resolution, you can use one of many anti-aliasing techniques available to improve the image quality.
 Some are more efficient than the others, but usually also come at a higher performance cost resulting in an FPS (Frames Per Second) rate drop.